Please carefully look over the information below before submitting your online reservation request form.

 Buses must park in the lot at the corner of Perry Street and Route 1 (about 1 mile from the Museum).

 Metered street parking for cars is available on weekdays, as is parking in paid lots throughout the downtown Trenton area.
-Limited visitor parking is also available in the State House Parking Garage next door to the Museum.
+Limited visitor parking is also available in the State House Parking Garage next door to the Museum with entrances on West State Street.

 If your group is coming in separate vehicles, please plan a meeting spot; we suggest the Information desk at the main entrance, or in the Planetarium lobby.